Editorial Policy

 Responsibilities:

 Chief Editor should be an expert in one of the fields covered by the journal and is chosen by the Entomological Society of Israel office-bearers.
 Chief Editor leads the Editorial Board and supervises Associate/Guest and Production editors.
-Chief Editor supervises all stages of the journal production, from manuscript submission through peer-review to online publication and printing hard copies.
+Chief Editor supervises all stages of the journal production, from manuscript submission through peer-review to online publication, digital archiving and printing hard copies.

 Chief Editor and Associate/Guest Editor(s) consider submitted manuscripts and decide if they are suitable for publication in the journal.
 Only papers considered suitable will be sent out for review.